tartley/rerun2/README.md

 # rerun2

+> UPDATE: I no longer use this tool, so have little interest in maintaining it.
+> I have migrated to 'entr' instead, described under 'alternatives' below.

 Runs a given COMMAND every time it detects filesystem update events in the current directory, or any subdirectory.